sparkdevelopment/laughlandjones-theme/README.md

 - [ESLint](//eslint.org/) - a JavaScript linter
 - [PHP_CodeSniffer](//github.com/squizlabs/PHP_CodeSniffer) - a PHP sniffer

-The front-end builder was borrowed from our [html-frontend-boilerplate](https://github.com/tonik/html-frontend-boilerplate) project.
+The front-end builder was borrowed from the Tonik [html-frontend-boilerplate](https://github.com/tonik/html-frontend-boilerplate) project.

 ### Requirements

 Boilerplate follows a [WordPress minimal requirements](https://wordpress.org/about/requirements/).
-Make sure you have these dependences installed before moving on:
+Make sure you have these dependencies installed before moving on:
 - PHP >= 5.2.4

 Theme uses [NPM](//www.npmjs.com/) as a front-end dependency manager.
 Make sure your development machine has installed following dependencies: